xavier268/mydocx/README.md

 ### Template Functions

 #### Built-in Functions

-- All go template functions are available
+All go template functions are available.
+In addition, the following built-in functions are always available :

 - `{{nl}}` - Inserts a new paragraph
 - `{{version}}` - Returns version information
 - `{{copyright}}` - Returns copyright text
+- `{{date}}`- Returns the current date, as 2006-02-10
+- `{{join}}` - Expects an array of strings and a delimiter string, returns a single concatenated string with the delimiter (see go function `strings.Join`)

 #### Register Custom Functions